hmatejx/mississippi/README.md

 It uses Google's Text to Speech service to generate the voice.

 The smiley face animation was completely specified by my son.
 He has drawn a face for each letter on a rectangular grid paper.
-I noticed that he used only 5 different faec expressions, and many letters were mapped to the same face expression.
+I noticed that he used only 5 different face expressions, and many letters were mapped to the same face expression.
 However, as I've already commented in the code, the validitiy of the letter-to-face mapping is not a matter of discussion ;)

 ![mississippi.png](mississippi.png)